On nef subvarieties: Partial regularity and a Fujita-type vanishing theorem for q -ample divisors

-for $i>\sum_{j=1}^k q_j$, $m_j\geq M_j$, where $1\leq j\leq k$, and any nef line bundle $\mathscr{P}$ on $Z$. \end{theorem} \begin{proof} We can assume that $Z$ is connected.
-It suffices to prove the lemma assuming that $Z$ is also reduced.
-Indeed, let $\mathscr{N}$ be the nilradical ideal sheaf of $Z$, and chase through the following exact sequence:
+for $i>\sum_{j=1}^k q_j$, $m_j\geq M_j$, where $1\leq j\leq k$, and any nef line bundle $\mathscr{P}$ on $Z$. \end{theorem} \begin{proof} Clearly, we may assume that $Z$ is connected.
+It suffices to prove the theorem assuming that $Z$ is also reduced.
+To see this, let $\mathscr{N}$ be the nilradical ideal sheaf of $Z$.
+We then chase through the following exact sequence: